 A pressure injury is a localised injury to the skin and/or underlying tissue, usually over a bony prominence caused by pressure or pressure in combination with shear.
 Pressure injuries are a preventable injury and can cause serious health issues to elderly, sick or immobile individuals.

 Martina Tierney, Occupational Therapist and Clinical Director of Seating Matters has dedicated most of her 30 year career to researching the impact of specialised seating on the quality of life of patients across the world.

 Often clients only think of the cushion in the chair when considering pressure management.
 New industry leading research by Ulster University and Seating Matters has revealed there are four areas that collectively, should be adhered to to ensure that optimum pressure relief is achieved whist seated, not just the cushion.
-Results were staggering when these steps were implemented correctly, including an 88% reduction in pressure injuries.*
+Results were staggering when these steps were implemented correctly, including a reduction in pressure injuries.*

 The Four Principles of Pressure Management in Seating are:

 When you increase an individual’s surface area contact with their chair, you reduce the pressure exerted through any one point.
 Achieved through correct seat dimensions – seat height, depth, width, foot plate height and angle.

 Proper support for the patient will help maintain a mid line posture and equalize the distribution of pressure throughout the body.
 Achieved through correct seat dimensions plus head, lateral and leg supports.

 Guidelines recommend that seated individuals are re positioned every 2 hours.
 This increased blood flow and the amount of oxygen reaching the skin.
 Research shows that 45° tilt can maximises the potential for significant blood flow increase and pressure reduction.
 Achieved using tilt-in-space.